A modern principle: avoid manipulation

 Technological manipulation aided by addiction

-Clickbait, hyperstimulation, and psychologically rewarding application design are three tools used to keep users addicted to their phones.
+Clickbait, hyperstimulation, and psychologically rewarding application design are three tools used to keep users addicted.
 The clickbait is properly named: it's bait out there to keep you hooked on what you're looking at, as Jocko would say.
 Often these are outrageous titles and thumbnails.
+The goal is to get you to click, and from there other techniques will keep you on the hook.
+They are preying on human nature to want to seek out understanding of new things.

 How to avoid modern technological manipulation